 What is this guide?

 In this post, we will examine different choices you will be presented with when leveling up your character.
 Everything from which ability scores to max out to which races will give you the best stats (and everything in-between) will be covered.
-I will be focusing primarily on content from the Player’s Handbook and DM’s Guide.
+For the time being, this guide will be focusing primarily on content from the Player’s Handbook and DM’s Guide.

 - Red isn’t going to contribute to the effectiveness of your character build at all

 - Green is a good option